martinjlowm/asot-toty-spotify/README.md

 ## Other

-If you are just here looking for the playlist, you can find it here: https://open.spotify.com/playlist/37E0Uyy4pOUp5yxglPNq7S?si=4c37605345234d34
+If you are just looking for the playlist, you can find it here: https://open.spotify.com/playlist/37E0Uyy4pOUp5yxglPNq7S?si=4c37605345234d34